-WHS first tried a field school approach in 2015, working with the Wisconsin Underwater Archaeology Association on a wreck in Door County.
-It was a great success.
+WHS first tried a field school approach in the late 1990’s and has done so with more frequency since 2015.
+A 2015 collaboration with the Wisconsin Underwater Archaeology Association on a wreck in Door County was a great success.

 For the current grant project, the focus will be on the Sidney O. Neff, a wooden vessel built in 1890 by a Manitowoc company.
 It sank in 1939 with no loss of life.
 Now it lies, heavily covered by invasive quagga mussels, in about 12 feet of water near the Marinette lighthouse.

 Said Zant, “The Sidney O. Neff is well suited for learning because it is in a relatively protected area” with fairly shallow water.
 “Over the course of the project, students can come up out of the water and ask questions.
 We try to make [the field school] as safe an environment as possible.
 Sometimes people are working underwater for the first time.”

 The Minnesota-based Great Lakes Shipwreck Preservation Society has been a key partner in these field schools and will also participate in the Sidney O. Neff project.

 Thanks to the diligence of Wisconsin’s maritime archaeologists, Wisconsin has the most individually listed shipwrecks on the National Register of Historic Places.
 (Shipwrecks, like buildings, may also be listed in groups as “districts.”)